NexPlayer/NexPlayer_Mux/html5.md

 ## Using with the player

-To start, you need to have a ENV_KEY from the <a href="https://dashboard.mux.com/environments">Mux environments dashboard</a>.
+To start, you need to have an ENV_KEY from the <a href="https://dashboard.mux.com/environments">Mux environments dashboard</a>.
 ENV_KEY is a client-side key used for Mux Data monitoring.
 These are not to be confused with API tokens which are created in the admin settings dashboard and meant to access the Mux API from a trusted server.

-In order to use it, you need to import this tw files into the html and set the muxPlayerInitTime.
+In order to use it, you need to import these files into the HTML and set the muxPlayerInitTime.

 ```html
 <head>